J. P. Stevens High School: Robotics

 Team 2554, The Warhawks, is a FIRST Robotics Competition team that started in the 2007–2008 school year at John P. Stevens High School.
-The team consists of two major sub-teams: Marketing and Build; the marketing sub-team is responsible for bringing in the money to maintain tools and buy parts for the robot, which is done through sponsorships from other companies and local fundraising events.
+The team consists of two major sub-teams: Operations and Build; the Operations sub-team is responsible for bringing in the money to maintain tools and buy parts for the robot, which is done through sponsorships from other companies and local fundraising events, along with automating tasks to expedite organization of the Build sub-team while managing the social media presence of Team 2554.
 The build team is responsible for building the competition robot.
 As a part of FRC, the team competes in 2 district events in the First Mid-Atlantic Region, competing against other teams in the region.
 The team also participates in off-season competition events, such as Brunswick Eruption, after the official season is over.

-In addition to robotics competitions, Team 2554 performs community outreach events that encourage young kids to pursue a career in STEM, by teaching the basics of robotics and performing live demonstrations.
+In addition to robotics competitions, Team 2554 performs community outreach events that encourage young kids to pursue a career in STEM, by teaching the basics of robotics and programming in the form of live demonstrations.
 During the Summer of 2021, they had over 2,100+ signups from children from all across the globe.

-During the FIRST Robotics Competition during 2020-2021, The Warhawks, had made it to Global Finalists, for the Global Innovation Challenge, sponsored by Star Wars: Force For Change.
-They placed within the top 20 teams out of 800+ teams internationally.
+During the FIRST Robotics Competition during 2020-2021, The Warhawks were finalists for the Global Innovation Challenge, sponsored by Star Wars: Force For Change.

+Team 2554 was also rewarded the 2021 Altice Innovator Awards Winners and appeared on Cheddar News to discuss their submission for the Global Innovation Challenge.

 Athletics

 The J.P.
 Stevens High School Hawks compete in the Red Division of the Greater Middlesex Conference, which operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 1,849 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The football team competes in Division 5D of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
-The school was classified by the NJSIAA as Group V North for football for 2018–2020.
+The school was classified by the NJSIAA as Group V North for football for 2024–2026, which included schools with 1,317 to 5,409 students.
 The school competes against nearby rivals such as East Brunswick High School, Edison High School and Woodbridge High School.

 The school participates together with Metuchen High School in a joint ice hockey team in which Edison High School is the host school / lead agency.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.